muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 you could become it.
 But the story, rationalization of the identity had gone so beyond sanity, most of the notable "other" natives found it absurd, and would never accept it.
-Hence they were demonized, Kurds were labeled as being "mountain Turks" for example who just did not know what they truly were, since they were this stupid they could be jailed or killed.
+Hence they were demonized, Kurds were labeled as being "mountain Turks" who just did not know what they truly were, since they were this stupid they could be jailed or killed.
 Attacks toward other "non-Turks" also increased.
 Opression led to rebellion, which caused Kurds to see themselves more and more distinct.
 Now, sadly, even some Kurds want Turks to be Turks - because it reinforces their seperatist wishes, them being a seperate Kurd.

 - Same dynamic worked with Greeks - surely a people of Christian denomination, but in cultural matters, especially in Anatolia, that